 The hotel grounds are beautiful and the staff is amazing, definitely one of our better stays!
-We rented a cabana right by the pool the entire time of our stay, and it was the best choice ever!
+We always a cabana right by the pool the entire time of our stay.
 Lots of privacy and a place to relax in the shade.
 I highly recommend it!

 The pool was a huge hit with Milana.
 It was huge and warm and we spent many hours just swimming!